-With a little forward planning, you will return home with beautiful images of an ideal vacation and not a camera that will either need to be repaired or replaced.
+With a little forward planning, you will return home with beautiful images and not a camera that will either need to be repaired or replaced.

 There is usually a designated place for you camera's memory cards as well.
 These too are sensitive to the damaging humidity.

-You already may have seen silica gel and didn't realize what it was.
+You may have seen silica gel and didn't realize what it was.
 They often come in boxes along with other packing material.
 They are the little pouches that are usually tucked in a corner.
-If you keep your camera in a bag, it is always a good idea to have silica gel packets inside the bag.
+If you keep your camera in a bag, it's always a good idea to have silica gel packets inside the bag.
 They are small enough to tuck in each compartment.

 These will help keep the moisture away from your camera when you are traveling.

-If you think I am kidding, you are wrong.
+If you think I am kidding, I'm not.
 Have you ever seen a child with a wet disposable diaper?
 They are extremely absorbent, and are just what you need.
-Keeping a camera and lens wrapped in diapers, when not in use, will keep your camera almost free from moisture.
+Keeping a camera and lens wrapped in diapers, will keep your camera almost free from moisture.
 These can be quite bulky so when you reach your destination, this is the place to use these.
 In a camera bag you should use the silica gel.

 Protecting your camera from sand, is important if you don't wish to have a cleaning bill when you return home.
 The fine particles can blow into the smallest openings on your camera.
 These can be the openings where the dials move or between the camera and lens.
 Another place of great concern is the lens.
 As the sand blows past the lens, it is scratching the surface.
 If you have felt the sand whipping against you skin, you know how damaging it can be.
 Purchasing a protective filter will aid in the preservation of your lens.